Parsl/parsl/docs/userguide/execution.rst

 7. `SingleNodeLauncher`: This launcher launches ``workers_per_node`` count workers on a single node.

-Additionally, custom launchers which are aware of more specific environments (for example, to launch node processes inside containers with custom environments) can written as part of workflow configuration.
+Additionally, custom launchers which are aware of more specific environments (for example, to launch node processes inside containers with custom environments) can be written as part of the workflow configuration.
 For example, this launcher uses Srun to launch `worker-wrapper`, passing the command to be run as parameters to `worker-wrapper`.
 It is the responsibility of `worker-wrapper` to launch the command it is given inside the appropriate environment.